Is Tea Healthy, Or Is It Another Fad?

 There are so many health claims made about tea, and quite frankly, they seem to be more hype than anything else.

 Yes, there is a correlation with green tea drinkers and reduced cancer rates.
 Usually, polyphenols are attributed to this health benefit.
 But honestly, there are tons of similar correlations.

 Most tea hype probably stems from its “medicinal” applications of the past.
 Still now, in modern times, people look to tea for alleviating minor ailments.
 When I have an upset stomach, sore throat, or cold, I go running for lemon ginger tea or ginger kombucha tea.

-Outside of the realm of physical health, the particular blend of amino acids found in some teas is credited for creating a relaxed state of mine.
+Outside of the realm of physical health, the particular blend of amino acids found in some teas is credited for creating a relaxed state of mind.
 I find that approaching any challenge in life with the same mindset as one would approach a fresh cup of tea, offers balance and calmness of mind to any given situation.
 Many meditators use tea to keep their mind focused and their body equally relaxed.

-In summary, yes, tea is healthy, but not necessarily in the way or to the substantial degree often rumored.
+In summary, yes, tea is healthy, but not necessarily in the way or to the degree often rumored.

 Content from the Tao Te Tea website and blog is not intended to be used for medical diagnosis or treatment.
 The information provided on this website is intended for general consumer understanding and entertainment only.
 The information provided is not intended to be a substitute for professional medical advice.